Introduction

 Church Picnic

-The four sons and Earl and Betty Ferrell had not been together, since 7/23/2020 – at the gravesite service for my eldest niece.
-Next to youngest brother had visited us on Thanksgiving, 11/26/2020.
-Youngest brother and his family had visited us on 11/28/2020, the Saturday after Thanksgiving.
-We were glad to have been able to be together again – all four of us at once.
+On July 3rd, we were glad to be together again, all four of us at once.
 The setting was much better than on 7/23/2020.
 My veteran brother and I talked quite a bit, about our “whatevers” and other topics.
 He has left shoulder and right leg problems.
 I have left shoulder and right leg (knee and foot) problems.
 We both endure.
 Our “whatevers” are different, but we understand each other.
-(His wife, daughter, and grandson had gone to see his wife's family, in Kentucky.)
+(His wife, daughter, and grandson had gone to see his wife's family in Kentucky.)

 Cemetery

 The first row, in the above photograph, is where Dad's oldest brother, his wife, two of their children, and his wife's mother are resting.
-Many memories come to mind, of uncle Bill, aunt Bobbie, cousin Larry, and cousin Retha.
+Many memories come to mind of Uncle Bill, Aunt Bobbie, Cousin Larry, and Cousin Retha.
 Aunt Bobbie's mother died five years before I was born.
 We had a good visit.

 The gravesite of an aunt and uncle and their son is farther back.
 Their gravesite is beside the gravesite of another aunt and uncle.
-Uncle Roy, Aunt Maxie, and cousin Bart have one site.
+Uncle Roy, Aunt Maxie, and Cousin Bart have one site.
 I had to laugh a little, when I recalled the many jokes with Bart.
 He could always name more state capitals than I could.

-Uncle Carson and Aunt Hazel have the other site.
-Many good memories filled my mind.
-I have nary a bad memory!
-Well, I have one.
-It was the last time I saw Uncle Carson.
-My wife and I had been back from our five-year mission work in Russia, by less than two months.
-We saw Uncle Carson and Aunt Hazel, at the hospital.
-(We had visited them at their home, on 11/26/1999.)
-I do not have the date written on my 1999 calendar, but it had to have been after 11/26/1999.
-Uncle Carson had a very few days to live.
-(He went home on 12/1/1999.)
-Aunt Hazel had started to cry, as we talked.
+I do not have the date written on my 1999 calendar, but our hospital visit with Uncle Carson and Aunt Hazel was shortly after 11/26/1999.
+Uncle Carson went to his heavenly home on 12/1/1999.
+At the hospital, Aunt Hazel started to cry, as we talked.
 Uncle Carson told his wife not to cry and that “it will be okay.”
-Uncle Carson must have been thinking in the everlasting perspective – knowing that he had only days before he went Home.
-The memory is bad in the short-term.
-It is a good memory, in the everlasting perspective.
+Uncle Carson must have been thinking from the everlasting perspective, knowing that he had only days before he went Home.
+The memory is bad in the short term.
+It is a good memory, from the everlasting perspective.

 Homeplace

-Our next to last stop was a quick visit to the homeplace.
-(We were trying to get back, in time to do “Molly doggy's.”)
+Our next-to-last stop was a quick visit to the homeplace.
+(We were trying to get back in time to do “Molly Doggy's.”)
 The above photograph is looking northeast, with the back of the homeplace in the image.
 Granny Wood's grapevine is to the left.
 Her grapevine will have plenty of grapes later this year.

 Dad, we're still “keepin' it going” at the homeplace.
 I remember what you said, after Mom went to see Jesus.